spectrocloud/librarium/docs/docs-content/byoos/usecases/vmware/konvoy.md

     ```

 4. Export your vSphere and RHEL credentials as environment variables.
 Replace the placeholders with your credentials.
+    Issue the following commands to set these values in your terminal session.

     ```shell
     export VSPHERE_SERVER=your-vsphere-server-IP